The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/6-sql-and-databases.md

 ![A film table showing data about films](img/film-table.png)

 In a relational DBMS:
-* Data is separated into collections called **tables**, spreadsheet-like structures that represent a single type of value or "entity" (*e.g. users, posts, comments, likes, etc...*)
+* Data is separated into collections called **tables** — spreadsheet-like structures that represent a single type of value or "entity" (*e.g. users, posts, comments, likes, etc...*)
   * Each **row** represents a single resource in the table. (*e.g. a single user in the users table*)
   * Each **column** defines a property that all resources of a table share (*e.g. a users table has `id`, `username`, and `password` columns*).
 * Every table needs a **primary key** — a column that uniquely identifies each row in the table.
 Typically this is just called `id`